danielabar/meblog/src/markdown/rails-slack-app-part4-action-modal-submission.md

 end
 ```

 However, the above validation rules will only be performed at the application level.
 Someone with direct database access would still be able to insert invalid data.
-To ensure data integrity at the database level, we can also add a [CHECK CONSTRAINT](https://www.postgresql.org/docs/current/ddl-constraints.html#DDL-CONSTRAINTS-CHECK-CONSTRAINTS) to the table.
-This can be done with the Rails migration method `add_check_constraint`.
-Here is the migration:
+To ensure data integrity at the database level, a [CHECK CONSTRAINT](https://www.postgresql.org/docs/current/ddl-constraints.html#DDL-CONSTRAINTS-CHECK-CONSTRAINTS) can be added to the table using the Rails migration method `add_check_constraint`:

 ```ruby
 class AddCheckConstraintForSlackInfoInComments < ActiveRecord::Migration[7.0]